Bigness of the tangent bundle of a Fano threefold with Picard number two: Conic Bundles with Non-empty Discriminant

 \section{Conic Bundles with Non-empty Discriminant}

-In this section, we disprove the bigness of $T_X$ in the case when $X$ admits a conic bundle structure $\pi: X\to \PP^2$ with non-empty discriminant $\Delta\subseteq\PP^2$ of degree $d=\deg\Delta$.
-When the discriminant is empty, i.e., $X$ admits a $\PP^1$-fibration, we have proved the bigness of $T_X$ from a number of remarks in previous sections except No. 24 in \cite[Table~2]{MM}, which admits another conic bundle structure with non-empty discriminant (see \ref{MM:2-24}).
+In this section, we disprove the bigness of $T_X$ in the case when a Fano threefold $X$ admits a standard conic bundle structure $\pi: X\to \PP^2$ with non-empty discriminant $\Delta\subseteq\PP^2$ of degree $d=\deg\Delta$.
+When the discriminant is empty, i.\,e., $X$ admits a $\PP^1$-fibration, we have proved the bigness of $T_X$ from a number of remarks in previous sections except No. 24 in \cite[Table~2]{MM}, which admits another conic bundle structure with non-empty discriminant (see \ref{MM:2-24}).